-If you ever have to enforce a spousal maintenance section in your decree awarded under Chapter 8, then you may want to add the following wording in order to give the courts something to use to enforce the award because case law that I have read shows that the appellate courts look for sufficient evidence to support the award, or you may lose it.
+If you ever have to enforce a spousal maintenance section in your decree awarded under Chapter 8, then you may want to add the following wording into your final order.
+This gives the courts something to use to enforce the award.
+Case law that I have read shows that the appellate courts look for sufficient evidence to support the award, or you may lose it.

 To do this you might want to consider adding something like the following under the spousal maintenance section of the template that you are using in order to establish in the record that the requirements for awarding Chapter 8 spousal maintenance have been met.
 (The template that I am using to add to can be found on page 96 of the TYLA template called “Pro Se Divorce Book” relating to the award of Chapter 8 spousal maintenance.):

 The Court finds that under the circumstances presented in this case, [name] is eligible for maintenance under the provisions of Texas Family Code chapter 8.
 Accordingly, [name] is ordered to pay as maintenance the sum of $[amount] per month to [name], with the first payment being due on the [specify] day of [month, year], and a like amount being due on the [specify] and [specify] days of each consecutive month thereafter until the earliest of one of the following events occurs:

 1. [date, not to exceed three years after date of order unless statutory extensions apply];

 2. death of either Petitioner or Respondent;